juanibiapina/gob/docs/daemon.md

 ### Graceful Shutdown

-`gob nuke` performs a clean shutdown:
+`gob shutdown` performs a clean shutdown:

 1. Stops all running jobs (SIGTERM, then SIGKILL after timeout)
-2. Removes all log files
-3. Removes all jobs from database
-4. Sets `shutdown_clean = true` in database
+2. Sets `shutdown_clean = true` in database
-5. Shuts down the daemon
+3. Shuts down the daemon

+Job history and log files are preserved.

 The daemon also shuts down gracefully when it receives SIGTERM or SIGINT: